splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

 You can create rules that correlate traces from a specific service or from multiple services that include the same global span tag.
 You must be an administrator to configure Business Workflow rules.

-The Business Workflow page includes the following system-generated rule by default: “All traces will be associated with workflows that are identified by the initiating operations of those traces.”
+The Business Workflow page includes a system-generated rule by default: All traces will be associated with workflows that are identified by the initiating operations of those traces.
 This is the only default rule.
-You cannot edit the default rule, but you can disable it.
+You can't edit the default rule, but you can turn it off.

 Configure a rule
 ================

 To configure a new rule from Splunk APM, follow these steps.
-There is a difference between enabling a rule and applying it.
-The enable/disable switch affects an individual rule by turning it on or off.
-After you modify one or more rules, you then use buttons that act on the entire rule set to save or discard those changes.
+There is a difference between turning on a rule and applying it.
+The on/off switch affects an individual rule by turning it on or off.
+After you modify 1 or more rules, you then use buttons that act on the entire rule set to save or discard those changes.
 Changes are not applied unless you save them.

 1. Go to :guilabel:`Data Configuration` then :guilabel:`Business Workflow`.